jneug/typst-finite/src/util.typ

 /// Calculate start, end and ctrl points for a transition loop.
 ///
+/// -> array
+#let loop-pts(
-/// - start (vector): Center of the state.
+  /// Center of the state.
+  /// -> vector
+  start,
-/// - start-radius (length): Radius of the state.
+  /// Radius of the state.
+  /// -> float
+  start-radius,
+  /// Anchor point on the state.
+  /// -> alignment
+  anchor: top,
-/// - curve (float): Curvature of the transition.
+  /// Curvature of the transition.
-/// - anchor (alignment): Anchorpoint on the state
+  /// -> float
+  curve: 1,
-#let loop-pts(start, start-radius, anchor: top, curve: 1) = {
+) = {
   anchor = vector-set-len(align-to-vec(anchor), start-radius)

   let end = cetz.vector.add(